 In recent years, we’ve noticed an increasing interest in and demand for Jobs-to-be-Done (JTBD) thinking.
 Not only in its region of origin, the United States, but also throughout Europe and other regions.
-More and more Innovation and Strategy consultants offer services based on JTBD thinking, a growing number of news and blog articles is published, and a viable discussion is going on online and offline.
+More and more Innovation and Strategy consultants offer services based on JTBD thinking, and a growing number of news and blog articles have been published on this topic, and a viable discussion is going on online and offline.
 Interested persons may get confused when observing all these developments, as the term “Jobs-to-be-Done thinking” is used to refer to different things depending on the particular area of innovation philosophy in question.
 As a consequence, the meaning may vary from one person to another.
 For this reason we want to give an overview and explain why Outcome-Driven Innovation® (ODI) is the best methodology for putting Jobs-to-be-Done theory into practice.

 Product-centric vs. customer-centric JTBD approaches